Stephanie McMahon: Early life

 Stephanie Marie McMahon was born in Hartford, Connecticut, on September 24, 1976, to professional wrestling promoters Vince and Linda McMahon.
 She has an older brother, Shane.
 McMahon and her family are Irish American, and she has expressed pride of her Irish heritage.
 During a WWE live event in Dublin in 2004, she revealed that her family originally came from County Clare.
 Her great-grandfather, Jess McMahon, was born to Irish parents who had emigrated from Galway to New York City during the 1870s.

 Soon after McMahon's birth, her family moved to Greenwich, Connecticut, where she attended Greenwich Country Day School through her elementary years.
 She started working for World Wrestling Federation (WWF) at the age of 13 as a model for merchandise catalogs.
-After graduating from Greenwich High School in 1994, McMahon attended Boston University.
-She graduated in 1998 with a Bachelor of Science in communications.
-She became a full-time employee at the WWF post-graduation.
+After graduating from Greenwich High School in 1994, McMahon attended Boston University, graduating in 1998 with a Bachelor of Science degree in communications.
+She became a full-time WWF employee post-graduation.